 Have you ever helped inject excitement into a project when enthusiasm was flagging?
 Brainstormed an idea to strengthen a group, club, or project?
 These are also examples of teamwork.
 You might have been involved in a project and found a way to make peace between two warring members of the group who couldn’t agree on the direction forward.
 If you mediated this conflict and got the two individuals to start working together, that is surely teamwork (and worthy of a peace prize!).

 Any time you took the initiative to get involved with other people (especially when they were being difficult), discover a better way to get things done, find a middle ground, or think up a creative new idea, it was teamwork.

 - Consider experiences in your personal life for material.

 Effective teamwork can also be shown through experiences in your personal life.
 A client once wrote about her efforts to heal a serious rift in her family after her father passed away and an ugly succession fight ensued.
 Siblings were fighting for control of the successful family business.
 The client patiently coaxed cooperation even in an emotionally charged environment through shuttle diplomacy and active listening among battling family members.

-Another client wrote about having organized a trip with a few friends, and how she dealt with a dispute between two of the participants whose bickering threatened to ruin the trip for everyone.
-Her effective listening, and creatively figuring out an activity that both of the “combatants” would not be able to resist, helped defuse the situation and save the trip from descending into a hellish situation for everyone.
-In both these situations, the “teams” were small but the stakes for those involved were high.
+Another client wrote about having organized a trip with a few friends and how she dealt with a dispute between two of them, whose bickering threatened to ruin the trip.
+Her effective listening and creative figuring out of an activity that neither of the “combatants” would be able to resist helped defuse the situation and saved the trip from becoming an outright disaster for everyone.
+In both these situations, the “teams” were small, but the stakes for those involved were high.